Welcome to the Premier Website for Professional Business Analysis

 Margins in Business Commerce

-Margins are central concerns for every business that sells goods and services.
+Margins are the heart and soul of business performance measurement.
 Owners and managers at retail shops, product manufacturers, wholesalers, and service providers all take a keen interest in tracking their margins throughout the accounting period.

 The Seller's Viewpoint